webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Specialized-Throwing.md

 ---
 aliases:
 - Specialized Throwing
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Mid
-type:
-  -
+- Ability/Categories/Attack-Skill
 ---

-### Specialized Throwing
+## Specialized Throwing
 You are specialized in attacks with all weapons that you throw.
 Enabler.